Safeguarding at St. Mary's

 - extending pastoral care to those known to have offended against children or vulnerable adults whilst ensuring that children and vulnerable adults are protected from them

-We have appointed Trish Simmons as the Parish Safeguarding Coordinator and Disclosure Officer, she can be contacted on 01304 205291
+We have appointed Trish Simmons as the Parish Safeguarding Coordinator and Disclosure Officer, she can be contacted at the parish office on 01304 213899 or on 07392 806486

 Approved by the Parochial Church Council on 22nd May 2018.